 Costs are determined for each individual employer based on costs directly related to their current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 We recognize our proportional share of expense and contribute a proportional share of funding.
-Our allocated share of plan expenses is included in "Salaries and employee benefits" in the Consolidated Statements of Comprehensive Income.
-Effective March 2021, a change in accounting policy was elected to use the fair value method for calculating the market-related value of assets for the fixed-income pension assets, directly impacting pension costs.
-The change in accounting principle did not have a material impact on the financial statements.

-Benefits paid to participants in the District were \$88.6 million in 2021.
+Benefits paid to participants in the District were \$132.1 million in 2022.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total District employer contributions expected to be paid into the pension plan during 2022 is \$90.0 million.
-Our allocated share of these pension contributions is expected to be \$1.5 million.
+The amount of the total District employer contributions expected to be paid into the pension plan during 2023 is \$45.0 million.
+Our allocated share of these pension contributions is expected to be \$765 thousand.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than the amounts reflected in the District financial statements.